githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

 1. We can enhance the same workflow file by renaming it to `ci-cd.yml`.

-2. Add a new job `build-and-deploy-int`to run on `ubuntu-latest`

-3. Add the following steps -
+2. Add a new job `build-and-deploy-int`to run on `ubuntu-latest` and add the following steps -
    - Checkout the repository
    - Install and Build for node
    - Deploy to GitHub Pages by searching for an Action from Marketplace.